keisak1/topography-project/README.md

 ## Mobile App

-This mobile app is meant to aid the project AI4DRR
+This mobile app is meant to aid the project AI4DRR by sending data (forms and images) with user input to feed the AI.

 ## To-do list